baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-inertial-measurement-unit-imu.md

 but these sensors can give you greater precision, and therefore, still generally desirable to have for sensor fusion.

+Adafruit's 9-DOF

+Adifruit's 3-DOF
+* [HMC5883L][09] - 3-axis digital magnetometer designed for low-field magnetic sensing.
+The sensor has a full-scale range of ±8 Guass and a resolution of up to 5 milli-Gauss.

+# SparkFun
+[SAMD21][07] - Atmel’s SAMD21, is an Arduino-compatible, 32-bit ARM Cortex-M0+ microcontroller (used on the [SparkFun SAMD21 Mini Breakout][08])
+[MPU-9250][06] - 3-axis accelerometer (up to +/-16g), a 3-axis magnetometer (up to +/- 4.8 gauss), and a 3-axis gyroscope (up to +/-2000 dps) on a single chip
+[LIS3DH][14] - 3-axis accelerometer (up to +/-16g), free-fall detection, motion detection

+9DoF Razor IMU M0 Hookup Guide - https://learn.sparkfun.com/tutorials/9dof-razor-imu-m0-hookup-guide?_ga=1.26368125.1191625809.1473465375

 # Sensor Fusion
-When using the IMU to calculate angles, readings from both the gyro and accelerometer are needed, which are then combined.
+When using the IMU to calculate angles, readings from both the gyroscopes and accelerometer are needed, which are then combined.
 This is because using either on their own will result in inaccurate readings.
 Here is why;

-* Gyros – A gyro measures the rate of rotation, which has to be tracked over time to calculate the current angle.
+* **Gyroscope** – A gyro measures the rate of rotation, which has to be tracked over time to calculate the current angle.
 This tracking causes the gyro to drift.
 However, gyros are good at measuring quick sharp movements.
-* Accelerometers – Accelerometers are used to sense both static (e.g. gravity) and dynamic (e.g. sudden starts/stops) acceleration.
+* **Accelerometers** – Accelerometers are used to sense both static (e.g. gravity) and dynamic (e.g. sudden starts/stops) acceleration.
 They don’t need to be tracked like a gyro and can measure the current angle at any given time.
 Accelerometers however are very noisy and are only useful for tracking angles over a long period of time.